 What was going on?
 It took a call to my mother’s hospice physician to clue me in to the answer: Hospital-induced delirium, which is when patients (most often elderly ones) become confused, anxious, aggressive and in some cases have verbal and physical outbursts while in the hospital.

-This sudden and severe change in mental status affects more than 7 million hospitalized Americans each year.
-It’s most common in the elderly, those with preexisting mental impairments, and the terminally ill, though anyone who is hospitalized, even children, are at risk, according to the American Delirium Society.
+This sudden and severe change in mental status affects more than seven million hospitalized Americans each year.
+It’s most common in the elderly, those with preexisting mental impairments, and the terminally ill, though anyone who is hospitalized, are at risk, according to the American Delirium Society.

-Because this hospital-linked confusion often comes on toward the end of the day, some call it sundowning, and while it may be easier to pinpoint thanks to the time of day, other hospital-induced delirium can go unrecognized, or misdiagnosed, and can have devastating consequences for the short-term and long-term health of the patient.
-One recent meta-analysis of delirium in critical care settings — a review of all studies on the subject — found the chance of dying is more than double in those admitted to intensive care units who become delirious.
+This hospital-linked confusion often comes on toward the end of the day, and is often called sundowning.
+This type of delirium may be easier to pinpoint thanks to the time of day, but other types of hospital-induced delirium can go unrecognized, or misdiagnosed, and can have devastating consequences for the short-term and long-term health of the patient.
+One meta-analysis of delirium in critical care settings found the chance of dying is more than double in those admitted to intensive care units who become delirious.
 In addition, nearly a third of ICU patients will develop this brain dysfunction, and those that do face a 30% increased risk in long-term cognitive decline.